redcats002/nuxt3-antd-online-cmstock-workshop/frontend/readme/readme_middleware.md

   ],
 });
 </script>
 ```

+### Usage

-### in our app we use to check the secure route that user can router to
+1. in our app we use to check the secure route that user can router to

+2. Inject the data that call in ssr to pinia

 ref: <https://nuxt.com/docs/guide/directory-structure/middleware>